 The broker’s obligations

 The broker is responsible for advising the seller and informing him of the impact of these requirements.
 In fact, conditions of this type should only be used in special circumstances (e.g. the sale of a multi-housing properties or prestige homes).
+It should also be noted that a seller’s request to establish very short time slots for visits or the presentation of a Promise to purchase can harm a potential buyer.
 The use of such statements on detailed description sheets should not become standard practice for brokers.

 When warranted by circumstances, the broker must make sure that any such demand or requirement on the part of the seller is included in the brokerage contract (clause 11) and that the seller clearly understands the impact on the marketing of his property.
 And of course the requirement must appear on the detailed description sheet, so that prospective buyers and other brokers will be aware of it right from the start.